What is the Digital Europe programme?

 - By building strategic digital capacity.

 - By increasing the uptake of digital technologies in the private sector and in areas of public interest.

 - By boosting investment in high performance computing, artificial intelligence, cybersecurity and advanced digital skills.

 - By strengthening the network of European Digital Innovation Hubs to ensure wide use of digital technologies in all regions across Europe.

 Support for European high impact projects

-High impact projects aim to build on Europe’s strengths and ensure robust European industrial and technology coverage of key parts of the digital supply chain through collective public and private effort.
+Together with other EU programmes, Digital Europe will contribute to the deployment of high impact projects that aim to build on Europe’s strengths and ensure robust European industrial and technology coverage of key parts of the digital supply chain through public and private effort.

 Examples of High impact projects include: